 Jorge was part of a select group of kids from the Children’s Homes who traveled to the Children’s Malnutrition Center in Guatemala this past summer.

 “It was a great experience.
-I had never been to a foreign country, and had never been on an airplane.
-Those little kids were so happy to see us and loved being around us.
+I had never been to a foreign country, and loved being around us.
 I couldn’t get over how happy they were,” Jorge said.

 Jorge turned 18 last spring.
 He has the option to move into an apartment, but has opted to stay on campus in order to be close to his two younger brothers.
 Family is very important to him and has grown closer to his brothers over the past two years.

 He is in the independent living program, which provides a combination of services and training to prepare him make a successful transition to life on his own.

 “I feel good about my future.
 I know I am going to be on the right path as long as I go where God leads me.
 The Florida Baptist Children’s Homes helped me develop more confidence in myself, but most importantly, they taught me about the need to have a relationship with Christ.”